dhruvasagar/vim-dotoo/README.md

    it will append the captured template into the dotoo file otherwise it will append the captured template into the refile file configured by g:dotoo#capture#refile

+## Credits

+This plugin was inspired by the original emacs org-mode and the workflow described by Bert Hansen at http://doc.norang.ca/org-mode.html.

+I will also like to shout out for bairui http://of-vim-and-vigor.blogspot.in/ who helped me a lot in building this.